 Pyrodiversity quantification

 Of the approximately 6.8 million fires identified over the 15 years, we had the necessary information on size, date (in radians), intensity, and time since last fire for about 2.2 million individual fires (Fig. 1).
 These are analogous to the attributes identified by Martin and Sapsis (1992) for characterising pyrodiversity (fire size = spatial extent dimension, date = seasonality, intensity = a proxy for severity, which is also associated with their fire patchiness dimension, and time since last burn = fire frequency).
 We first calculated logarithms of fire size, intensity, and time since last burning, then centred and scaled each attribute.
 Any given fire therefore can be located as a point within the four-dimensional space described by the four fire attributes.
 For any given spatial grain of analysis, we aggregated all fires within a cell, and used the QHull algorithm (Barber et al. 1996) to compute the minimum convex hull of the four-dimensional space.
 The greater the variation among fires on the four axes, the greater the hypervolume.
 In the absence of external forcing, we expected the attributes of individual fires within a cell to have a multivariate normal distribution, which would result in an increase in the volume of the enclosing convex hull as a simple function of the number of fires recorded.
 Consequently, we used a non-parametric bootstrap to correct the volume: we divided the calculated volume by the median of 1000 volume calculations that were based on an equivalent number of fires selected at random from the entire dataset.
 This final pyrodiversity index was scaled to have a mean of zero such that cells with positive values had relatively high pyrodiversity and cells with negative values had relatively low pyrodiversity.
 We calculated pyrodiversity for all cells in sub-Saharan Africa with more than four fires for which all attributes were available, starting with a grid of 15 minutes (approximately 28 × 28 km at the equator) and increasing the spatial grain in 5 minute increments to 120 minutes (i.e., 2 degrees or 221 × 221 km).
-We used the 30-minute spatial grain for all analyses other than the scale dependence analysis.
+We used the 30-minute spatial grain for all analyses other than the spatial grain dependence analysis.

 Drivers of pyrodiversity